basonjui/hexagon-grid-system/README.md

 ### Cube Coordinate Index

-The `CubeCoordinatesIndex` ckass was inspired by Red Blob Game's [Cube Coordinates](https://www.redblobgames.com/grids/hexagons/#coordinates-cube) concept.
+The `CubeCoordinatesIndex` class was inspired by Red Blob Game's - [Cube Coordinates](https://www.redblobgames.com/grids/hexagons/#coordinates-cube) concept.

 Basically, it divides the hexagonal grid into 3 primary axes (q, r, s) and assign a unique index (CCI) based on its position within the grid system.